Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Introduction

-More precisely, there exists a bounded family of Calabi-Yau pairs $\mathfrak{D}'$ such that each pair in $\mathfrak{D}$ is isomorphic in codimension $1$ to a pair in $\mathfrak{D}'$. \end{theorem}

-The condition that $(X,\Delta)$ is not of product-type is necessary to avoid the above mentioned examples.
-We can show that such condition can be characterized by studying possible outcomes of runs of the Minimal Model Program (MMP), as shown in Theorem \ref{notproduct}.
-Roughly speaking, $(X,\Delta)$ is of product-type if a run of the MMP ends with a birationally isotrivial fibration.
-Let us also point out that the condition on the klt-ness of $(X,\Delta)$ cannot be relaxed as shown in Example \ref{hirzebruch}.
+The condition that $(X,\Delta)$ is not of product-type is analogous to that of Theorem~\ref{elliptic} and it is necessary in order to avoid the examples of unbounded Calabi--Yau pairs from the previous paragraph.
+We can show that this condition can be characterized by studying possible outcomes of runs of the Minimal Model Program (MMP), as shown in Theorem~\ref{notproduct}.
+Roughly speaking, $(X,\Delta)$ is of product-type if a run of the MMP ends with a special type of generically isotrivial fibration.
+Let us also point out that the condition that $(X,\Delta)$ is klt cannot be relaxed as shown in Example \ref{hirzebruch}.

-An immediate corollary of what we have proven so far is the birational boundedness of bases of elliptic Calabi-Yau varieties in low dimension.
-We already saw that is a fundamental step in the proof of \ref{elliptic}.
+An immediate corollary of what we have discussed so far is the birational boundedness of bases of elliptic Calabi--Yau manifolds in low dimension.
+We already saw that is a fundamental step in the proof of Theorem~\ref{elliptic}.